web3bio/ensnode/apps/ensrainbow/README.md

 ## Architecture Overview

-For backwards compatibility with the ENS Subgraph, the current rainbow tables (6.37 GB) are exactly the same as those published by [The Graph Protocol](https://github.com/graphprotocol/ens-rainbow).
+For backwards compatibility with the ENS Subgraph, the current rainbow tables (6.37 GB) are exactly the same as those published by [The Graph](https://github.com/graphprotocol/ens-rainbow) which are [MIT licensed](https://bucket.ensrainbow.io/THE_GRAPH_LICENSE.txt).

 - **Storage Layer**: Uses LevelDB as an embedded key-value store to efficiently map labelhashes to their original labels
 - **API Layer**: Exposes a REST API endpoint that accepts labelhashes and returns the corresponding original label